bradyrichardson/maze-solver/README.md

 # maze-solver
-Algorithm I wrote to solve simple mazes, recursive backtracking, no previous formal experience with python or algorithms
+Algorithm I wrote to solve simple mazes, recursive backtracking, no previous formal experience with python or algorithms, no prior data structures or algorithms class was taken